tweedge/ru-ok/README.md

 Afterwards, results are uploaded to this GitHub.
 Due to the daily cap on results I can collect, I will try to run this analysis every few hours, but cannot run this continually without breaching my account quotas.

+### Measurements Taken

+The caveat to this approach is that, while we have access to reliable connectivity data from within Russia itself, the measurements themselves are not application-layer.
+RIPE Atlas is designed for network operators and only supports common network protocols - it explicitly and intentionally does *not* support application-layer checks.

+**For HTTP**: The measurement connects via TCP (i.e. this is *not* application layer) to port 80 with an empty payload.
+This checks that the port is open and responsive, but not necessarily that the service itself is functioning.
+However, if the connection *failed* we should reasonably expect that the service is down as well - it is rare that sites do not run HTTP, even if only to redirect to HTTPS.

+**For HTTPS**: The measurement connects via SSL/TLS to port 443 with the SNI set to the corresponding domain.
+This checks that the port is open and responsive *and* that a secure connection can be established, but not necessarily that the service itself is functioning.
+However, if the connection *failed* we may be able to expect that the service is down as well.
+Not all sites run HTTPS, but for those that were *previously* known to use HTTPS, this would reasonably indicate that those HTTPS services are down.

 ## FAQ

 #### Why did you make a snide comment about websites that "DDoS" people earlier?